dongjin-seo2020/homepage/index.md

 {% include cv-contact.html %}

 Hi.
 I am Dongjin Seo, a student @[KAIST EE](https://ee.kaist.ac.kr).
 I have a dream of contributing to the world in any way(academic or industrial, etc.) to make it a better space.
-My research interest is mostly based on application of Machine Learning and Machine learning thoery itself.
+My research interest is mostly based on application of Machine Learning and Machine Learning theory itself.
 I enjoy my life by playing the piano, especially with my taste on **Jazz**.
-[Take a look!](https://soundcloud.com/dongjin-seo-743442835).
+[Take a look!](https://soundcloud.com/dongjin-seo-743442835)

 ## Education